 Panic attacks are notoriously physical anxiety events that in many ways mimic heart attacks.
-They put strain on your body, cause lightheadedness and trouble breathing, and increase your heart rate to rapid rates.
+They strain your body, cause lightheadedness and trouble breathing, and increase your heart rate to a rapid pace.
 This causes many people to worry about their blood pressure, and whether or not they need to be concerned about their blood pressure during a panic attack.

 Is Your Blood Pressure Up?

 If panic attacks are causing your blood pressure to go up, you may have more severe anxiety.
 Our free 7 minute anxiety test can score your anxiety symptom severity, and provide you with ideas of how to control it.

 Panic attacks involve so many physical symptoms that health fears are incredibly common.
 It can even create health anxiety.
 That's why it's so important to get your panic attacks under control.
 Take my free 7-minute anxiety test to learn more.

 Your blood pressure does increase when you have anxiety.
 Two different issues lead to the development of high blood pressure during an attack:

 - Adrenaline, which causes your heart to speed blood around your body.

 - Hyperventilation, which causes your blood vessels to constrict.

 Both of these lead to tremendous pressure, and in some cases the appearance of severe hypertension.
 Those that go through panic attacks, they tend to experience fear over whether or not these attacks indicate that they are putting strain on their heart that could be deadly.

 Can Panic Attacks Kill You?